CUBRID/cubrid-manual/en/admin/control.rst

 .. option:: -b

-    Displays the status information of a broker but does not display information on broker application server. the name of a broker is displayed until 20 characters; if the length is over 20, by adding "..." after the name.
+    Displays the status information of a broker but does not display information on broker application server.

 .. option:: -q